noobvspro123/Tiny-Project/README.md

 ./ecommerce

+###  Resetting Data (For Testing)
+If you want to clear the current session data (orders, users, and interaction history) and start fresh, we have provided a reset script.
+* **On Windows:** Run `.\reset.bat` in your terminal.
+This will clean up the `.txt` files in the data folder so you can test the Recommendation Engine from scratch.
 (Note: If you encounter a Permission denied error on Linux/Codespaces when running the executable, please grant execution permission by running chmod +x ecommerce first).